 Disadvantages of Conventional Loans

-- Borrowers normally must have a good credit score and sizable post-closing net worth and liquidity in order to meet the personal guarantee requirements.
+- Requirements: Borrowers normally must have a good credit score and sizable post-closing net worth and liquidity in order to meet the personal guarantee requirements.

 What Are Conventional Bank Loans?